 Why 16-Year-Olds Cost More

-Naturally, a driver's experience has a big impact on one's policy.
-Driving a vehicle well takes most people years of practice, and when it comes to a young driver, there is no history showing that the driver is a safe one.
+A driver's experience has a big impact on the cost of your policy.
+Driving a vehicle well takes most people years of practice.
+For a young driver, there is no history showing that they are a safe one.
 Teens are considered to have a high risk of filing a claim.

 It's important to note that most insurers often ask for your gender to calculate your household rate.
 Research indicates that, in general, males are more likely to drive under the influence, get into car accidents and, specifically, get into serious car accidents.
-With teens specifically, in 2019, the vehicle death rate for male drivers ages 16 through 19 was more than two times higher than the death rate for female drivers of the same age.
-Still, most people believe feel that individual behavior is a better indicator of a person's risk than their gender identity.
+In 2020, the vehicle death rate for male drivers ages 16 through 19 was more than two times higher than the death rate for female drivers of the same age.

 Good driver status can only be earned with time.
-Rates can come down incrementally over time, depending on your insurance carrier, but age 25 is when insurance rates tend to go down noticeably.
+Rates can come down incrementally over time, depending on your insurance carrier.
+Age 25 is when insurance rates tend to go down noticeably.

 Teen drivers tend to get in more accidents because of their lack of experience.
-Below, you'll find the mistakes they most commonly make.
+They are often prone to making certain new-driver mistakes.

 - Tunnel vision: A nervous driver may focus too much on the vehicle in front of them.
 It's important to scan for possible dangers when driving.
 The ability to scan is a skill learned over time.
-Teens tend to have tunnel vision and stare straight ahead, missing potential dangers like pedestrians and animals.
+Teens tend to have tunnel vision and stare straight ahead, missing potential dangers like pedestrians, animals, and merging cars.

 - Distracted driving: Distracted driving can be as dangerous as impaired driving.
 Cell phones and friends can be distracting to teen drivers.